AMSAT: Current projects

 RadFxSat-2/Fox-1E, a variation of the Fox-1 series, carrying a mode V/U linear transponder has been accepted for a launch by the NASA CubeSat Launch Initiative.
 Fox-1E was launched into orbit aboard a Virgin Orbit LauncherOne vehicle on 17 January 2021.
 Although the beacon has not been heard, the linear transponder is at least partially functioning with a low level downlink signal.

 AMSAT is currently developing the GOLF series of CubeSats with the first satellite in the series, GOLF-TEE, expected to launch in 2022.
 The GOLF series is designed to test technologies for future high Earth orbit (HEO) missions.

 AMSAT also offers a communications platform for university CubeSats.
 The AMSAT Linear Transponder Module (LTM) includes a VHF/UHF telemetry beacon, command receiver, and linear transponder.
 The first LTM flew on HuskySat-OSCAR 107 in 2020.
 In July 2020, AMSAT and the University of Maine announced that an LTM would be provided for the University of Maine's MESAT1 CubeSat, Maine's first small satellite.

 Additionally, AMSAT supports amateur radio on human spaceflight missions as a supporting partner of Amateur Radio on the International Space Station (ARISS).
 This partnership includes support for future missions on the Lunar Gateway.

 AMSAT also supports STEM education and has developed a CubeSat Simulator as part of these efforts.

 Currently operating missions

-AMSAT operates the AO-7, AO-85, AO-91, and AO-92 satellites, which are open for general amateur use.
+AMSAT operates the AO-7 and AO-91 satellites, which are open for general amateur use.
 The U.S. Air Force FalconSAT-3 was turned over to AMSAT for amateur radio use in late September 2017.
 AO-95 was launched aboard SpaceX's Falcon-9 SSO-A mission on 4 December 2018 and was later determined to have poor to no RF reception capability, thus preventing commissioning and putting its FM transponder mission into indefinite suspension.